gurinina/2025_IntroR_and_RStudio/lessons/16-tidyverse.md

 ### Tibbles

-A core component of [tidyverse](http://tidyverse.org/) is the [tibble](http://tibble.tidyverse.org/). **Tibbles are a modern rework of the standard `data.frame`.
-They are data frames, but do not follow all of the same rules.
-For example, tibbles can have numbers/symbols for column names, which is not normally allowed in base R.
+A core component of [tidyverse](http://tidyverse.org/) is the [tibble](http://tibble.tidyverse.org/). **Tibbles are data frames, but have several properties that make it superior.
+For example, printing the tibble to screen displays the data types in each of the columns and the dimensions.
+Another very handy feature of tibbles is that by default they will only print out the first 10 rows and as many columns as fit in your window.
+This is important when you are working with large datasets -- as we are.

 Tibbles can be created directly using the `tibble()` function or data frames can be converted into tibbles using `as_tibble(name_of_df)`.
+It is also easy to convert `tibbles` into dataframes with the `as.data.frame()` function.

 >**NOTE:** The function `as_tibble()` will ignore row names, so if a column representing the row names is needed, then the function `rownames_to_column(name_of_df)` should be run prior to turning the `data.frame` into a tibble. `rownames_to_column()` takes the rownames and adds it as a column in the data frame.